 In another Texas case, a federal district court in Houston awarded Hewlett Custom Design Homes $1.3 million against Frontier Custom Builders.
 Frontier constructed and marketed 19 houses of Hewlett’s copyrighted designs.
 That award was based on the profits Frontier earned from the sale of the 19 houses.
 The court also ordered Frontier to destroy the infringing materials in the firm’s possession.

-Unfortunately, proving infringement isn’t always easy, and can be a long drawn out affair.
+Unfortunately, proving infringement isn’t always easy, and can be a long-drawn-out affair.
 In an important 2008 Florida case, Intervest Construction, Inc. v.
 Canterbury Estate Homes, Inc., the Court of Appeals for the Eleventh Circuit agreed with the lower district court that the two designs seen below were not “substantially similar” and therefore not infringing.
-According to the court, “When courts have dealt with copyright infringement claims involving creative types of works, “substantial similarity” has been defined as existing “where an average lay observer would recognize the alleged copy as having been appropriated from the copyrighted Work.”
+According to the court, “When courts have dealt with copyright infringement claims involving creative types of works, “substantial similarity” has been defined as existing “where an average lay observer would recognize the alleged copy as having been appropriated from the copyrighted work.”
 How the court came to its conclusion that the Canterbury home was not infringing illustrates the difficulties in architectural infringement cases.

 First, while Intervest was suing over its copyright in the “architectural work;” the design of the building, the court’s analysis did not include any elevations or section drawing of the building, or any three-dimensional architectural illustration.
 The court’s evaluation was based solely on their floor plans.

 Second, the court stated that “the definition of an architectural work closely parallels that of a “compilation” under the statute, that is: “[A] work formed by the collection and assembling of preexisting materials or of data that are selected, coordinated, or arranged in such a way that the resulting work as a whole constitutes an original work of authorship.”
 To understand the idea of a compilation, think about an anthology of the year’s best short stories.
-There is a copyright in the book as a whole, but the author does not hold copyright in the short stories themselves, which are written by multiple individuals, each of which has a copyright for their story.
+There is a copyright in the book as a whole, but the author does not hold copyright in the short stories themselves, which are written by multiple individuals, each of which has copyright for their story.
 Unfortunately, compilations are the lowest on the hierarchy of copyright protection.
 The court in Intervest explained it this way: “An example of a compilation is [the floor plans at issue in this case.]
 The [Copyright] Act has created a hierarchy in terms of the protection afforded to these different types of copyrights.
 A creative work is entitled to the most protection, followed by a derivative work, and finally by a compilation.
 This is why the Feist Court emphasized that the copyright protection in a factual compilation is “thin.”

 Not every court will agree with the idea that architectural floor plans are compilations, which makes developing tactics for an infringement case difficult.
-The takeaway for architects looking to use copyright to protect their designs, is that while copyright protection is available and there are distinct benefits to registration with the Copyright Office, dealing with an infringement can be tricky.
+The takeaway for architects looking to use copyright to protect their designs is that while copyright protection is available and there are distinct benefits to registration with the Copyright Office, dealing with an infringement can be tricky.
 Should you find yourself the victim of an infringement, it is best to consult an intellectual property attorney before taking any kind of action.